Amyloidosis and Medical Cannabis

 The Amyloidosis Foundation reports that the U.S. Office of Rare Diseases brands the condition as a rare one, which affects less than 200,000 people in America.
 The foundation says that the most significant setback is that some people do not get diagnosed quickly.
 This is why reports of medical cannabis calming the condition are hopeful.

 CBD is a chemical that prevents amyloid from building up.
 THC can help prevent symptoms of nausea, anxiety, and depression.
-It has been suggested that CBD can be used to treat amyloidosis.
+It has been suggested that CBD and medical marijuana can be used to treat amyloidosis.
 Its anti-inflammatory properties make it a potential treatment for this disease.
 Additionally, it can also be beneficial for conditions such as a swollen tongue, swollen body parts and organs, and even enlarged tumors.

 There are different types of medical cannabis that can be helpful to people who suffer from different types of Amyloidosis.
 The indica-dominant strains are good when it comes to anxiety, pain, and lack of appetite.
 The sativa-dominant strains help to alleviate fatigue and nausea as well.